Wedding Industry Advice: You Can't Be Everything to Everyone

 Living in the Caribbean for nearly three years has taught me so much about what I want for my business.
 I live in Barbados– which is a glittering gem of an island located in the southern Caribbean sea.
-The wedding industry here is highly competitive and secretive– and businesses strive to be a “one stop shop” for anyone looking to get married here.
+The wedding industry here is highly competitive and secretive– and businesses strive to be a “one-stop-shop” for anyone looking to get married here.
+Continue reading below for more wedding industry advice…

 In 2007, when I started by first business, Jubilee Events, I never wanted to be a one stop shop.